-Updates (9)
+Updates (10)

-In addition to the permanent bars to good moral character (GMC), the Immigration and Nationality Act (INA) and corresponding regulations include bars to GMC that are not permanent in nature.
+In addition to the permanent bars to good moral character (GMC), the Immigration and Nationality Act (INA) and corresponding regulations include bars to GMC that are not permanent in nature and the alien may be able to later naturalize if able to establish good moral character.
 USCIS refers to these bars as "conditional bars."
 These bars are triggered by specific acts, offenses, activities, circumstances, or convictions within the statutory period for naturalization, including the period prior to filing and up to the time of the Oath of Allegiance.
-[1] An offense that does not fall within a permanent or conditional bar to GMC may nonetheless affect an applicant's ability to establish GMC.
+[1] An offense that does not fall within a permanent or conditional bar to GMC may nonetheless affect an alien's ability to establish GMC.
 [2]

-With regard to bars to GMC requiring a conviction, the officer reviews the relevant federal or state law or regulation of the United States, or law or regulation of any foreign country to determine whether the applicant can establish GMC.
+With regard to bars to GMC requiring a conviction, the officer reviews the relevant federal or state law or regulation of the United States, or law or regulation of any foreign country to determine whether the alien can establish GMC.